 Are you a beekeeper that loses their hive every (or almost every) winter?

-Do you know that learning how to properly winterize your bees could potentially save your hive each year?
+Do you know that learning how properly winterng your bees could potentially save your hive each year?

 Well, if not, then you need to keep reading.
 There are many reasons bees die each winter.
 You may not be able to prevent all of them, but you could potentially prevent a few of them.

-So I want to share with you a few ways that you can winterize your bee hives to give your honey bees the best chance of survival.
+So I want to share with you a few tips while wintering bees to give your honeybees the best chance of survival.
 I use Langstroth hives so most of the tips will apply to this type of hive.

 1. Move Your Bees